filipe-21903016/umob-hiring-assignment/README.md

 ## Additional Notes

-- Ensure that you have Node.js and npm installed on your machine before running the application.
+- Ensure that you have Node.js, Angular and npm installed on your machine before running the application.
-- Make sure the required ports are not occupied by other processes.